Posted under Car Lights & Glass

 7. Tire Pressure Monitoring System (TPMS) warning light

-The TPMS warning light alerts you when the air pressure in one or more tires has dropped below the recommended level.
 If the tire pressure is too low, it can cause reduced traction, decreased handling, and even a tire blowout.
 When the light comes on, check your tire pressure, and add air to the affected tire until it reaches the recommended pressure.
 If the light is still on after inflating the tire, have a technician inspect and service your TPMS.

 8. Anti-lock Brake System (ABS) warning light

 The ABS warning light — which typically appears with the letters “ABS” — indicates a problem with the Anti-lock Braking System, a safety feature that helps prevent wheel lockup and skidding when braking on slick roads.
-Several reasons could cause this warning light to trigger, including:
+While most drivers recognize it, 8% in our survey couldn’t identify the symbol, and surprisingly, women were better at spotting it than men.

 • A malfunctioning ABS module